AananthV/FestBot/README.md

 ne.networkScore(generation[x], <score = 0>);
 ```

-You can see the NeuroEvolution integration in Flappy Bird in [Game.js](http://github.com/xviniette/FlappyLearning/blob/gh-pages/game.js).
+You can see the NeuroEvolution integration in Flappy Bird in [Game.js](http://github.com/xviniette/FlappyLearning/blob/gh-pages/game.js) (Original).

+You can see the NeuroEvolution integration in Festember in [FestGame.js](http://github.com/AananthV/FestBot/festgame.js) (This Repository).